Jamesaskew101/ERP-Additional-Materials/model_analysis/README.md

 # Model Analysis

 This folder contains the evaluation pipeline for comparing the **raw LLaMA-3.1 model** against the **fine-tuned hybrid model** on the support ticket prediction task.
+Note that the fine-tuned model is the final the final one, raw model is used for comparitive review only.
 The goal is to measure performance across **Urgency Code**, **Category**, and **Resolution** prediction.

 ---

-## 📂 Contents
+## Contents

 - `raw_Lama3.py` → Runs inference with the raw, untrained **LLaMA-3.1-8B-Instruct** model on the test set.
 - `hybrid_test.py` → Runs inference with the **fine-tuned hybrid model** on the same test set.